+where $\mathbf{J}_\theta$ denotes the Jacobian.
 This decomposition highlights three competing forces: \emph{Effective Guidance} steers generation toward high rewards, while \emph{KL Regularization} and the \emph{Trust Region} term prevent model collapse by anchoring the model to the reference and previous policies, respectively.
 Section~\ref{subsec:rsm} is written in the entropy-regularized setting for generality, but Eq.~\eqref{eq:canonical-gradient-form} also reconciles the $\alpha=0$ case for SQDF~\cite{kang2026sqdf} and policy-gradient methods; see Appendix~\ref{appendix:deriving-psi} for details.

 Eq.~\eqref{eq:canonical-gradient-form} also clarifies the hierarchy of RSM's design dimensions.
 The primary source of variation between methods lies in the way $\hat{\mathbf{\Psi}}_{t_i}$ is constructed.
 By contrast, temporal weighting and trust-region realization act only as secondary coefficient-level modifiers via $\gamma(t_i), C_1(t_i), C_2(t_i)$ and clipping.
 We therefore focus first on estimator design, and defer these coefficient-level choices to Section~\ref{sec:practical-design}.